 An "FHA loan" is not actually a loan from the Federal Housing Administration.
 Uncle Sam doesn't write mortgages.
 Rather, it's a loan from a private lender that has been guaranteed by the FHA.
 If the borrower quits making payments, the FHA will reimburse the lender.
 The money to back up those guarantees comes from the mortgage insurance premiums that FHA collects from borrowers.
 (With PMI, by contrast, the premiums go to a private insurer chosen by the bank, rather than the government.)
 In general, people get FHA loans because they don't qualify for a conventional loan.
 They may not have enough money for a down payment, for example, or they may have weak credit.
 FHA still has standards for the loans it guarantees; they just have more wiggle room than conventional standards.

 Most borrowers with FHA loans must pay two kinds of mortgage insurance premiums: an upfront premium, paid at the time they take out the loan, and annual premiums.
-As of mid-2012, the upfront premium was 1.7 percent of the total loan amount.
-So if you borrowed $100,000, you'd pay $1,700.
-FHA allows you "roll" your upfront payment into your loan — meaning you'd actually borrow $101,700, with $100,000 going to buy the house, and $1,700 going for insurance.
+As of 2018, the upfront premium was 1.75 percent of the total loan amount.
+So if you borrowed $100,000, you'd pay $1,750.
+FHA allows you "roll" your upfront payment into your loan — meaning you'd actually borrow $101,750, with $100,000 going to buy the house, and $1,750 going for insurance.

 The amount of your annual mortgage insurance premiums depends on a couple factors.
 One is the length of the loan term.
 Loans of 15 years or less require lower premiums than loans of more than 15 years.
 The second factor is "loan-to-value" ratio, or LTV -- that is, how much you currently owe as a percentage of the home's value.
 (Warning: Math.)
 FHA requires down payments of at least 3.5 percent, meaning you can't finance more than 96.5 percent of the home's value.
-As of mid-2012, annual premiums ranged from 0.35 percent of the loan balance (for loans of 15 years or less with an LTV of 90 percent or less) to 1.25 percent of the loan amount (for loans of more than 15 years with LTV over 95 percent).
-FHA also was tacking on an extra 0.25 percent for loans over $625,000.
-All premium rates are subject to change by Congress or FHA itself.
+Annual premiums are set each year, and based on the loan's life as a "percentage of the expected average outstanding balance during the year," according to Lending Tree.
+The percentage you are going to pay will depend on how long your loan was set to last, how much you borrow, and your LTV.
+In order to understand how the percentage is calculated, you’ll want to know how to calculate your LTV.

 Paying and Stopping Premiums